Suemon-Kwok/AT90-Microcontroller-Lab-Buttons-and-LED/README.md

 Preparation: Try out the given examples on the lecture slides

-Study the lecture slides “ENEL608 Lecture 3b Buttons buzzer lamp”.
+Study the lecture slides “3b Buttons buzzer lamp”.
 Try out some of the examples.

 Discuss what you don’t understand with peers in the lab and with the lab supervisor.